Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Treatment of mild allergies.

-As a rule, therapy begins with the appointment of a II or III generation antihistamine.
-Most often, tablets of Loratadine (Claritin, Lorano) or Cetirizine (Tsetrin, Zodak) are used as first-line drugs for allergies.
+As a rule, therapy begins with the appointment of an antihistamine of the II or III generation.
+Most often, Loratadine (Claritin, Lorano) or Cetirizine (Cetrin, Zodak) tablets are used as first-line drugs for allergies.
 They are quite inexpensive and easy to use: they are prescribed only once a day.
-In the absence of a clinical effect or insufficient result, they switch to the second stage of allergy therapy.
+In the absence of a clinical effect or an insufficient result, they proceed to the second stage of allergy therapy.

 Treatment of moderate allergies.

-An intranasal corticosteroid (Beconase or Nasonex) is added to the antihistamine.
+An intranasal corticosteroid (Baconase or Nasonex) is added to the antihistamine.

-If symptoms of allergic conjunctivitis remain on the background of treatment, antiallergic eye drops are prescribed.
+If symptoms of allergic conjunctivitis remain during treatment, antiallergic eye drops are prescribed.
 Insufficient effect on the combined treatment regimen is the basis for more thorough diagnosis and therapy, which should be dealt with by an allergist.

-Additional drugs, such as leukotriene receptor inhibitors (Montelukast), may be added to the therapy regimen.
-They block the receptors with which inflammatory mediators bind, thus reducing the severity of the inflammatory process.
+The treatment regimen may include additional drugs, for example, leukotriene receptor inhibitors (Montelukast).
+They block the receptors to which inflammatory mediators bind, thus reducing the severity inflammatory process.
 The target indication for their appointment is bronchial asthma, as well as allergic rhinitis.
-In very severe cases, systemic glucocorticosteroids are introduced into the therapy regimen.
+In a very severe cases systemic glucocorticosteroids are introduced into the therapy regimen.
 If even then the result is not achieved, a decision is made on the need for allergen-specific immunotherapy and other methods of treatment.
 Only an experienced doctor should prescribe treatment.
-Lack of medical care in such situations can lead to uncontrolled progression of allergies and the development of an extremely severe form of it, bronchial asthma.
+The lack of medical care in such situations can lead to uncontrolled progression of allergies and the development of its extremely severe form, bronchial asthma.

-Thus, the selection of pills, sprays and other anti-allergy products is not as easy as it seems after watching the next commercial.
-To choose the right scheme, it is better to use the help of a doctor or at least an experienced pharmacist, and not rely on the opinion of a neighbor or friend.
-Remember: with allergies, as with most other diseases, the doctor's experience, an individual approach and thoughtful decisions are important.
-If these conditions are met, you will be able to breathe easily and freely all year round, forgetting about the endless runny nose and other allergic "joys".
+Thus, the selection of tablets, sprays and other anti-allergy products is not as easy as it seems after watching the next commercial.
+To choose the right scheme, it is better to use the help of a doctor or at least an experienced pharmacist, and not rely on the opinion of a neighbor or girlfriend.
+Remember: with allergies, as with most other diseases, the doctor's experience, individual approach and thoughtful solutions are important.
+Under these conditions, you will be able to breathe easily and freely. all year round, forgetting about the endless runny nose and other allergic "joys".

-Q: Can antiallergic antihistamines be harmful to a person if taken on a consistent basis?
+Question: Can antiallergic antihistamines harm a person if taken on a regular basis?

-Answer: It is better to pass allergen tests on the machine "Imedis Expert", and further exclude contacts with identified bioresonance test allergens.
-Also, if possible, he is treated by a bioresonance therapist and for many years to take homeopathic and bioresonance drugs prescribed during the treatment of bioresonance therapy, as well as in case of exacerbations or during the allergic season, take antihistamines of a new generation selected by a bioresonance test or pendulum.
+Answer: It is better to pass tests for allergens on the machine "IMEDIS Expert", and further exclude contacts with identified bioresonance test allergens.
+Also, if possible, is treated by a bioresonance therapist and long years take homeopathic and bioresonance preparations prescribed during the treatment of bioresonance therapy, as well as during exacerbations or during the allergic season, take new-generation antihistamine medicines selected by the bioresonance test or pendulum.

-You need to drink new generation antihistamines once a day until the symptoms of allergy disappear.
-If contact with an allergen cannot be avoided, then you will have to take an antihistamine (antiallergic drug) every day, there is nowhere to go from this, alas.
-Upon contact with an allergen without an antiallergic drug, a severe allergic reaction can develop, which in turn can lead to death, coma, and the allergy can also turn into asthma.
+You need to drink new generation antihistamines 1 time per day until the allergy symptoms disappear.
+If contact with the allergen cannot be avoided, then you will have to take an antihistamine (anti-allergic drug) daily, there is nowhere to go from this, alas.
+When exposed to an allergen without an antiallergic drug, a severe allergic reaction can develop, which in turn can lead to death, coma, and allergies can also turn into asthma.

-There are people who live on new generations of antihistamines and nothing else.
+There are people who sit on new generations of antihistamines during their lifetime and nothing.

-Of course, pills are not candy, and antihistamines are no exception.
+Of course, pills are no sweetie, and antihistamines are no exception.
 In a state of reaction, do not try to do without them.
-Allergens will need to be removed from the body on time, and then it may be too late.
+Allergens will need to be removed from the field of the body on time, and then it may be too late.

 Antihistamines

-Antihistamines are a group of drugs, the principle of which is based on the fact that they block the H1 and H2-histamine receptors.
-This blockage helps to reduce the reaction of the human body with a special neurotransmitter histamine.
-What are these medicines used for?
+Antihistamines are a group of drugs whose principle of action is based on the fact that they block H1 and H2-histamine receptors.
+This blocking helps to reduce the reaction of the human body with a special mediator histamine.
+What are these medicines for?
 Doctors prescribe them during allergic reactions.
-Possessing a good antipruritic, antispastic, antiserotonin and local anesthetic effect, antihistamines are excellent help against allergies, and also effectively prevent bronchospasm caused by histamine.
+Possessing good antipruritic, antispastic, antiserotonin and local anesthetic effects, antihistamines perfectly help with allergies, and also effectively prevent bronchospasm caused by histamine.

-In accordance with the time of the invention and release on the market, the entire variety of allergy products is classified into several levels.
+In accordance with the time of invention and release on sale, the whole variety of allergy remedies is classified into several levels.
 Antihistamines are classified into first, second, third and fourth generation drugs.
-Medicines included in each generation have their own specific characteristics and properties.
+The medicines included in each generation have their own specific features and properties.
 Their classification is based on the duration of the antihistamine effect, the existing contraindications and side effects.
 The medicine necessary for treatment must be selected based on the characteristics of each specific case of the disease.

 Generations of antihistamines